 Original issue discounts on the 2005A, 2005B and 2005C Bonds are being amortized over the life of the issues at 5.425%, 5.7% and 5.568%, respectively.
 Adjustments to the face value of the bonds and the related original issue discount are made if and when scheduled mandatory payments are made.
-Accretion of these discounts totaling \$29,159,191 and \$28,489,046 was added to the face amount the 2005 Senior Bonds outstanding and included in interest expense at December 31, 2019 and 2018, respectively.
-The remaining unamortized discount on the 2005A, 2005B, and 2005C bonds was \$59,244,737, \$330,077,772, and \$1,219,196,947, respectively, as of December 31, 2019.
+Accretion of these discounts totaling \$29,999,214 and \$29,159,191 was added to the face amount the 2005 Senior Bonds outstanding and included in interest expense at December 31, 2020 and 2019, respectively.
+The remaining unamortized discount on the 2005A, 2005B, and 2005C bonds was \$17,746,444, \$322,925,090, and \$1,196,797,206, respectively, as of December 31, 2020.

 The regularly scheduled payment of principal (either at the stated maturity or by an advancement of maturity pursuant to a mandatory sinking fund payment) and interest when due on the 2005 Senior Bonds are insured by separate financial guaranty insurance policies issued by MBIA (collectively, the "2005 MBIA Policy").
 The 2005 MBIA Policy does not cover redemption payments under the Fourth Supplemental other than mandatory sinking fund payments.
 The 2005 MBIA policy does not cover any make-whole premium as defined by the Fourth Supplemental or optional redemption payments.
-Further, each series of the 2005 Senior Bonds is collateralized ratably with the other 2005 Senior Bonds and other senior secured indebtedness of the Partnership by substantially all of the Partnership's property and by a pledge of all Partnership interests.
+Further, each series of the 2005 Senior Bonds is collateralized ratably with the other 2005 Senior Bonds and other senior secured indebtedness of the Partnership by substantially all the Partnership's property and by a pledge of all Partnership interests.